maxims94/helius-post-alpenglow/README.md

 **Correct node**: A node that strictly adheres to the consensus protocol

 **Byzantine node**: A node that is faulty in an arbitrary way.
-It might be actively malicious, sending syntactically incorrect messages, confirming invalid blocks, or trying to disrupt the consensus process.
+It might be actively malicious, send syntactically incorrect messages, confirm invalid blocks or try to disrupt the consensus process.

 **Down Node**: A node that is failing to participate in the network.
 It's silent rather than malicious.
 This could be due to a software crash, hardware failure or loss of network connectivity.